ufdada/quicktable/README.md

 ```

 ####Known Issues:
--Some missing translations
+- Some missing translations
--The selected table and its cells have hardcoded css styles
+- The selected table and its cells have hardcoded css styles

 For more Information see original post [here](https://github.com/ckeditor/ckeditor-dev/pull/92)